-When using an intra-oral camera at Fox Creek Family Dental, we place it in your mouth without having to stretch your lips or asking you to keep your jaws open.
+When using an intra-oral camera at Fox Creek Dental by Espire, we place it in your mouth without having to stretch your lips or asking you to keep your jaws open.
 The camera projects the images to a screen.
 Therefore, you can see what is in your mouth.

 Using a cone-beam tomography in dental exams, your dentist can diagnose dental issues easily and develop the best treatment plan.
 The cone-beam helps the dentist view and analyze bone and maxillofacial structures in three dimensions.
 The 3D x-ray images can help identify fractures and cracks on the inner parts of the jawbone and teeth.

 Digital x-rays have several benefits.
 Unlike traditional x-rays, the radiations they emit are reduced by 80%.
 Therefore, digital x-rays are not likely to cause radiation effects on your body.
 Apart from taking x-rays of osteal tissues, the digital x-rays can provide

 At our Fox Creek dental clinic in Longmont, we utilize iTero digital x-rays technology to check your teeth and jawbones.
 Digital x-rays iTero technology utilizes a small camera at the end of a handheld device.
 The camera captures x-ray images of particular spots in the mouth, allowing the dentist to get a closer and detailed view of a tooth or part of the jawbone.

 When you are getting dental treatments, especially tooth restorations such as dental crowns, veneers, bridges, and fillings, the dentist takes impressions of your teeth.
 The dental impressions help your dentist or dental technologists create your tooth restorations.